COMHIS/kungliga/antagomir/size.md

 ## Page counts

-  * Page count missing and estimated for 56 documents (7.6527823 &times; 10<sup>-4</sup>%).
+  * Page count missing and estimated for 2031 documents (0.0052648%).

-  * Page count missing and could not be estimated for 20412 documents
+  * Page count missing and could not be estimated for 147279 documents

   * Page count updated for 0 documents.